Kuhli Kalan: Religions

 On the east side of the village is another Sikh temple which is called Ravidas Temple.
-This temple was made in the 21st century.
-It is a newly made temple.
-In the village and a masjid for Muslims.
+This temple was built in the 21st century.
+There is also a mosque in the village.
 There is also a Dera that is known by the name of Dera Khoohiwala which was made in the 19th century by a man named Charndas Bawa Ji.

 Recently a Mandir of Baba Balmik has been inaugurated between 2011 and 2015 near Guru Ravidas Temple.

 Old Structures

 Main Gate(Pind da Darwaja)

 Main Gate in which people entered the village.
 The gate was during the 20th century.
 It used to function as a meeting place for the Panchiyat.
 In a sense, it was used as a courtroom.